ezhangle/coolc/README.md

 Completed assignments
 ---------------------
-In this online course there are four programming assignments.
+there are four programming assignments in this online course.
 Weirdly enough the numbering starts at 2.
 Here's a quick summary of the assignments that I have completed so far: